ome/omero-guide-introduction/docs/search-omero.rst

 Basic **Search** tab:
    - ``GFP H2B:2 uM`` finds images 1,2,3,5,6,7,8,9,10.
 In that case, the query is interpreted as ``GFP`` OR ``H2B:2`` OR ``uM``.
    - ``"GFP H2B":2 uM`` throws an error.
-Do not use quotes around Key names!
+Do not use quotes around Keys!
    - ``GFP H2B:"2 uM"`` finds images 1,2,5,6,7,8,9.
 In that case, the query is interpreted as ``GFP`` OR ``H2B:2 uM`` which prevents finding of image 3 with Value ``2``.
    - ``GFP^H2B:2 uM`` finds images 1,2,3,5,6,7,8,9,10.
 In that case, the query is interpreted as ``GFP`` OR ``H2B:2`` OR ``uM``.
    - ``H2B:2`` finds image 3.